rping-qwfpgj/Legend-Of-Zelda/README.md

 #Sprint 4

 CONTROLS:
-WASD and arrow keys are used to move, NOTE: When in the inventory, arrow keys are instead used to move the cursor around the inventory
+-WASD and arrow keys are used to move, NOTE: When in the inventory, WASD and arrow keys are instead used to move the cursor around the inventory
-V is used to shoot a projectile, number keys 1-6 are used to switch between Link's projectiles.
+-V is used to shoot a projectile, number keys 1-6 are used to switch between Link's projectiles.
+When pulling up the inventory, hovering the selector cursor over one of the projectiles and then exiting the inventory will equip it to link, in addition to being able to use the numerical keys to swap the current projectile.
-Clicking on the right half of the room switches to the next room, and clicking on the left half of the room switches to the previous room.
+-Clicking on the right half of the room switches to the next room, and clicking on the left half of the room switches to the previous room.
-Keys Z and N are used to attack with the sword.
+-Keys Z and N are used to attack with the sword.
-H is to pause/unpause
+-H is to pause/unpause
-L is to open the inventory/close the inventory
+-L is to open the inventory/close the inventory

 BUGS:
 Room 17 transition still need work.